avaines/Random-Powershell-Scripts/Microsoft/Start-LabADPopulate/readme.md

 Start-LabADPopulate
 ===================
-A script to populate a lab environment with pretend users,
+A script to populate a lab environment with pretend users

 ----------